beatass/Diamonds-price-analysis/README.md

 ## Motivation

 In this study the exploratory analysis (EDA) with visualizations of diamond specifications of 56000 diamonds have been performed to make a relevant predictions.
-In main we have used different linear regression models with strong accent on the common ones like (Ridge, Lasso, ElasticNet), Random Forest, Gradient Descent and XGBoost models to resolve our issue.
+In main we have used different linear regression models with strong accent on the common ones like Ridge, Lasso, ElasticNet, Random Forest, Gradient Descent and XGBoost models to resolve our issue.

 #### The project is created with Python libraries: